ThomasBleijendaal/RapidCMS/MMQUICKSTART.md

 Model Maker is a development tool which should not be available in production.
 This can be achieved in two ways:

-- Run the Model Maker in a seperate ASP.NET Core application that is only run by developers locally on their machine.
+- Run the Model Maker in a separate ASP.NET Core application that is only run by developers locally on their machine.
 - Call `config.AddModelMakerPluginCore()` instead of `config.AddModelMakerPlugin()` when running on the production environment.